tylerae/Data_Structures_Tutorials/Queue.md

 ## Review Stack

 As you already know, a stack is a type of data structure where the elements are catergolrized as "Last in, First Out."
-Contrary to this is a queue.
+Opposite to this, is a queue.
 It is a data structure catagorized as "first in first out."

 ## What is a Queue exactly?